Role management

 4. Remove users from a role.

-On the workspace management > Workspace Members and Information > Member Management page, click the image.png icon next to the user to remove them.
+On the Workspace Management > Workspace Members and Information > Member Management page, click the image.png icon next to the target user to remove them.

 image.png

-For more information, see Delete a workspace member.
+For more information, see Remove a workspace member.

 Background